-Citizens of some countries intending to study in the UK for more than six months must register with the police within seven days of arriving in the UK.
+Citizens of some countries who intend to study in the UK for more than six months must register with the police within seven days of arrival in the UK.
 Please check your visa to see if this applies to you.
-We will advise you of the process when you arrive at the school.
+We will advise you of the process on your first day at the school.

 Cost of living in Belfast

 Belfast is a compact, welcoming and inexpensive place to live and study.
 Find out what you can expect to spend on some typical items here.

 EU citizens living in Belfast have the right to seek employment.
 First, you will have to apply for a National Insurance Number.
 There are many resources online for seeking work.
 We have provided some examples below:

 You should be able to open a basic bank account with a number of different banks.
 A basic bank account provides easy access to banking facilities for adults in the UK.
 Additionally, some banks offer a bank account tailored specifically for your needs as an international student.
 BBA provide a great guide to choosing and setting up a bank account.
 Northern Ireland has fewer banks available than mainland UK – here is a full list of banks available in Belfast.